This article highlights the three ways to find students:

 To view available hosted students, log in to MyAFS and click on the “Placements” tab on the left of your screen:

 When you get to the Placements screen, you will see the following list of filters at the top.
 Simply click on the box you want to filter by and the available students that meet that criteria will appear.
-Clicking on “My Team” will only show you students currently Community Placed, School Placed, or on Hold in your Team while clicking “All Available” will also show any Nationally and Regionally Available or Area Team Hold students eligible to be placed in your team.
+Clicking on “My Team” will only show you students currently Area Team Available, School Placed, or on Hold in your Team while clicking “All Available” will also show any Nationally and Regionally Available students eligible to be placed in your team.

 “About Students” is the filter you would use to look for students with certain hobbies, activities, religious affiliations, and/or interests (guitar player, fencing, or Buddhist, for example).